Costs keep going up and up, but there are still things you can do to protect your wallet. Here are 10 ways to save money on your healthcare.

 For example, you can compare shops by calling different pharmacies or checking their websites.
 Numerous apps offer these cost comparisons for free or a small monthly charge.

-You can also ask your doctor or pharmacist for help in finding the best price for your medication.
+You can also ask your doctor or pharmacist for help finding the best medication price.

 The most important thing you can do is to follow your provider’s plan.
 And be honest with your provider about what you aren’t going to do.